ga4gh/vrs/docs/source/terms_and_model.rst

 * Interbase coordinates start at 0 (zero).
 * The length of an interval is *end - start*.
 * An interval in which start == end is a zero width point between two residues.
-* An interval of length == 1 may be colloquially referred to as a position.
+* An interval of length == 1 MAY be colloquially referred to as a position.
 * Two intervals are *equal* if the their start and end coordinates are equal.
 * Two intervals *intersect* if the start or end coordinate of one is strictly between the start and end coordinates of the other.
 That